microsoft/bobsql/demos/containers/sqlcontainers/readme.md

+0. Run createdockernet.sh to create a user defined network

-1. Run dockerruncu8.sh to start a container with SQL Server 2017 CU8.
-This container is called sql1
+1. Run dockerruncu10.sh to start a container with SQL Server 2017 CU8.
+This container is called sql2017cu10

-2. Run dockercopy.sh and docker_restorewwi.sh to restore the WWI into the sql1 container.
+2. Run dockercopy.sh and docker_restorewwi.sh to restore the WWI into the sql2017cu10 container.

 3. Run dockerrun2.sh to start another SQL container with the latest SQL 2017 update.
-This container is called sql2
+This container is called sql2 3a.
+Run sudo docker ps to see the 2 containers running 3b.
+Run sudo docker inspect sqlnet to see the containers in the same network

 4. Run ps -axf to see all the SQL Server child proceses under the docker daemon.
 Note the process IDs of the sqlservr processes